 The Archives of Ontario also has an extensive collection of Ontario newspapers, including Toronto.
 Consult the Newspapers finding aids 212 and L23.

 Library and Archives Canada also has a collection.
 Consult the list of microfilmed Toronto newspapers.

-Two major Toronto newspapers have been digitized and are searchable for a fee: the Toronto Star, and the Globe and Mail.
-Toronto residents can access them for free through the Toronto Public Library.
-You can find great tips for searching in the Library’s blog.
+The Toronto Star has been digitized by Proquest.com and is available by subscription to institutions.
+Toronto residents can access it for free through the Toronto Public Library.
+You can find great tips for searching in this video tutorial produced by the Library.
 Many other public libraries and university libraries provide free on-site and remote access to these digital resources for their patrons and students.

 The Toronto Telegram, another major Toronto newspaper that ran from 1876 – 1971, has not been digitized.
 It is available on microfilm at Toronto Reference Library and North York Central Library.
 This paper’s archives are held at York University Archives.
 The archives has digitized a selection of Telegram photographs.

 The Toronto Mirror is available on microfilm at both the Toronto Reference Library and the Archives of Ontario.
 A publication listing births, marriages and deaths from 1837 to 1861 is available for sale in the Toronto Branch e-store.

 The Toronto World was published from 1881 to 1921 and is available on the Canadiana.ca website for free.
 An additional 54 copies of the pictorial Toronto Sunday World 1912 to 1920 are available from Archive.org.